MainTechAI/AutoML-comparison/README.md

 ## Open-source AutoDL projects
 Let's assume that AutoDL is a subset of AutoML.
 AutoDL systems focus only (or mainly) on using Deep Learning algorithms.
+Also assume that NAS is a part of AutoDL.

 | Name | Repository | Documentation | Stats | Papers | License |
 |:---------|:---------|:---------|:---------:|:---------|:---------|